 Another brief halt from my wanderings as I took time out to explore the churchyard of Thurnham Parish Church of St. Mary the Virgin.
 The interior of the church itself was closed, more Covid regulations.
 But I pottered around the trees and headstones outside for a few minutes.
 The Yew tree is estimated to be 1500 years old and the church dates from the 12th century.

 Thurnham appears in the Domesday Book.
 This record of 11th century taxable resources in England tells us that Thurnham comprised three sulongs (a sulong was about 200 acres).
 The sixteen villagers were recorded as having four ploughs and forty pigs.
 As well as the church and a mill, there were six slaves.
 Slaves were at the very bottom of the social classes, forbidden from holding land, they could be bought and sold by the Lord of the Manor.
-Around ten per cent of the population were of this class.
+Around ten per cent of the population of England were of this class.

 Leaving Thurnham Church behind, it was into more rows of vines and a gentle climb back up the slopes, through a field of young Rapeseed, and into Open Access land and the steeper slopes that took me up to the top and back on to the North Downs Way.